telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
             <td>This action should be used when you wish to test a URL, which will not be resolved by your DNS Server.
 The option is also reffered as "Accept all CONNECTs".
-Incompatible with sessions snapshots (saved traffic).</td>
+This action is incompatible with sessions snapshots (saved traffic).</td>
             <td>Final</td>
         </tr>
         <tr>